Enabling applications to inject consistent, rich experiences inside blocks

 But we don’t only expect rich text in paragraph-shaped rectangles — we expect it in lists, in columns, in table cells.

-The ability for blocks to summon a fully-featured, familiar interface for text editing anywhere it is required is what will make the hook service shine.
+The ability for blocks to summon a fully-featured, familiar interface for text editing anywhere it is required is what will make the hook module shine.

 At the moment, hooks are initialized at a block’s request, with the type of data specified by the block – but often only the embedding application knows which data requires an application-rendered view.
 Leaving it up to blocks might mean that specialized data is displayed or edited incorrectly.